Trusted content

 Drug Courts

-Drug courts offer non-violent drug offenders the opportunity to participate in court-supervised treatment programs instead of incarceration.
+Drug courts provide non-violent drug offenders with the opportunity to participate in court-supervised treatment programs instead of serving time in prison.
+Participants are typically required to complete substance abuse treatment, counseling and regular drug testing to promote recovery and reduce recidivism.

 Community Policing Initiatives

-Community policing initiatives involve law enforcement officers working closely with community members to address local issues, including drug-related crimes.
+Community policing emerged during the 1970s as a community/law enforcement partnership.
+These initiatives involve law enforcement officers working closely with community members to address local issues, including drug-related crimes.

 Diversion Programs

-The United States has long relied on punitive measures, primarily incarceration, to combat drug-related offenses.
-Law enforcement agencies have historically employed this approach to curb drug abuse and addiction.
-However, mounting evidence suggests that this strategy has not only proven to be costly but also largely ineffective in addressing the root causes of these issues.
+For decades, the United States has relied heavily on punitive measures, primarily incarceration, to combat drug-related offenses.
+However, mounting evidence suggests that this strategy has been costly and largely ineffective in addressing the root causes of substance use disorders.

-The failure of the current approach to effectively tackle drug-related crimes necessitates a reevaluation of law enforcement’s strategies.
+The failure to effectively tackle drug-related crimes through the current approach requires a reevaluation of law enforcement’s strategies.

 New Areas of Focus